 Effective January 1, 2009, the Plan adopted a non-standardized prototype plan sponsored by Charles Schwab Trust Company.
 Charles Schwab Trust Company obtained an opinion letter of the Plan dated May 23, 2008 from the Internal Revenue Service ("IRS") stating that the form of the Plan is acceptable under section 401 of the Internal Revenue Code for use by employers for the benefit of the employees.
 The Plan has been amended since receiving the opinion letter; however, the Plan Administrator believes that the Plan is currently designed and being operated in compliance with the applicable requirements of the Code.
 Accordingly, no provision for income taxes has been included in the Plan's financial statements.
+The Plan intends to adopt a restatement of the plan document effective January 1, 2015 which incorporates cumulative amendments since 2001, as described in IRS Notice 2010-90 in order to comply with the IRC guidelines.

 U.S. GAAP requires the management of a plan to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2013 and 2012, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2014 and 2013, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2010.
+The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2011.